Charles Woolley (rugby league): Playing career

 He played for the Grafton Athletic club in the Auckland Rugby League competition and represented Auckland against the 1914 Great Britain Lions.

 Woolley fought in World War 1 with his period of service totaling 4 years and 6 days, including 3 years and 209 days overseas.
-He spent 1915-16 in Egypt, and 1916-18 in Western Europe.
+He spent 1915–16 in Egypt, and 1916–18 in Western Europe.
 Woolley was promoted to sergeant on June 16, 1918.
 He was awarded the British War Medal and the Victory Medal.

-In 1920, after World War I, Woolley was a part of the Auckland side that defeated the 1920 Great Britain Lions, 24–16 on 24 July and becoming the first New Zealand team to defeat Great Britain on New Zealand soil.
+After the war he joined the Grammar Old Boys rugby club in 1919 and then in 1920 returned to rugby league, playing for Grafton Athletic.
+That same season Woolley was a part of the Auckland side that defeated the 1920 Great Britain Lions, 24–16 on 24 July and becoming the first New Zealand team to defeat Great Britain on New Zealand soil.
 He then represented New Zealand, playing in all three test matches against the Lions.
 He toured Australia with the Kiwis in 1921, but no test matches were played during the tour.